 Mayor Jay Barber said this was the first time he’s heard that there are additional concerns since the public comments presented at the 2018 meeting.

 “We’ve heard you now that you have additional concerns,” the mayor said.
 “The council would like to deal with those now that we’re aware things have not improved to the level the neighborhood would like.
 The issues about zoning, traffic, parking on that street are all issues this council would like to deal with.”

 Barber invited all parties back to the council in October.
 “It will be back on the agenda so there will be expedient action on your request.
 We’ve heard you.”

-The discussion is scheduled for Oct.
-14.
+The discussion is scheduled for the Monday, Oct.
+14 council meeting.